 Text: Christoph Vratz

 She sees her visit as 'an important opportunity to bring children and young people into contact with classical music', explained Esther.
-It is particularly important to her to introduce classical music to her students in a way that is not often associated with it, namely young, fresh, varied and not only suitable for older audiences.
-The school lesson was almost not enough to answer the many questions of the knowledge-hungry students.
+It is particularly important to her to introduce classical music to her students in a way that is not often associated with it, but young, fresh, varied and not only suitable for older audiences.
+The school lesson was almost not long enough to answer the many questions of the knowledge-hungry students.
 They will probably not forget this special kind of music lessons so quickly.

 Text © Wochenspiegel, June 2 2016